obsidianmd/obsidian-help/en/Licenses & Payment/Education and non-profit discount.md

 ### FAQ

 > [!FAQ]- Q1.
 How long does the application process take?
-> If your application is not approved instantly after verifying your email, our team will review it.
+> If your application isn't approved instantly after verifying your email, our team will review it.
 It will take up to 3 business days.
 >
 > You don’t need to constantly check the account page for updates.
 We’ll send an email when you’re approved.
 Thanks for the patience and understanding!